Graduate Specializations

 For more information, contact the Graduate Studies Coordinator

-A team of 12 talented students from ENST designed a green wall for a solar-powered house, named Watershed, the University of Maryland’s entry into the U.S. Department of Energy’s 2011 Solar Decathlon.
-Watershed will embrace an ecosystem model and draw inspiration from natural systems, such as the Chesapeake Bay Watershed, which stretches over 64,000 square miles of Maryland, Delaware, New York, Pennsylvania, Virginia, and West Virginia.
+A team of 12 talented students from ENST designed a green wall for a solar-powered house, named Watershed, the University of Maryland’s entry into the U.S. Department of Energy’s Solar Decathlon.
+Watershed embraced an ecosystem model and drew inspiration from natural systems, such as the Chesapeake Bay Watershed.

 Wetland Science